ivpml84079/MS-RANSAC/README.md

 # MS-RANSAC
-Fast and Accurate Early Termination RANSAC for Image Feature Matching Using Machine Learning-Based Reliable Correspondence Set by Kuo-Liang Chung and Chia-Chi Hsu.
+Fast and Accurate Early Termination RANSAC for Image Feature Matching Using Machine Learning-Based Reliable Correspondence Set by Kuo-Liang Chung, Chia-Chi Hsu, and Yu-Chi Chang.

 A C++ implementation of the GH-COOSAC method for removing mismatches in image feature matching.